matteobaccan/dbchat/README.md

-# DBMCP - Talk to Your Database using AI
+# DBChat - Talk to Your Database using AI

 Transform your database into an intelligent conversational partner.
 Ask questions in plain English, get instant answers, and create beautiful visualizations - all through Claude Desktop.

-## 🌟 What is DBMCP?
+## 🌟 What is DBChat?

-DBMCP is a bridge that connects any MCP client like Claude Desktop to your database, enabling natural language database interactions.
+DBChat is a bridge that connects any MCP client like Claude Desktop to your database, enabling natural language database interactions.
 Instead of writing SQL queries, simply ask Claude questions about your data and get instant, intelligent responses.

-**Before DBMCP:**
+**Before DBChat:**
 ```sql
 SELECT c.name, COUNT(o.id) as order_count, SUM(o.total) as revenue
 FROM customers c